 This section of the website is relatively short, in comparison.
 It will cover the types of questions asked in the first parts of the Saikouisen Pro Exam.
 The first few sections of the exam are knowledge questions, covering rules, yaku, current top players, Saikouisen as an organization, and so on.
-These may be multiple choice, or short answer (where you explain a mahjong rule)
+These may be multiple choice, or short answer (where you explain a mahjong rule).

 Rules